YTread Logo

 kings

-still weigh heavily on modern leaders they are the symbol of the nation without a symbol it is like a human being without a heart the cult of the king has been and still is the foundation of the modern
+still weigh heavily on modern leaders. they are the symbol of the nation without a symbol it is like a human being without a heart the cult of the king has been and continues to be the basis of the modern

 cambodia

-n state cambodia has been dominated by the figure of a noredom man a man whose career path reads like a work of fiction king then prince first min istro then film director king again and now king father when you are in power for a long time you become corrupt you become a dictator now corruption and human rights abuses have become so endemic in cambodia that they threaten to undermine the rebirth of a country that was once the greatest civilization in Southeast Asia the monarchy in Cambodia has lasted for over a thousand years it has survived against the greatest of odds, from foreign invasions to colonialism, raw hearts to communist revolution, the legend has it that cambodia was formed by the marriage of an indian brahmin and a cambodian princess whose father was a dragon king, the brahmin shot a magic arrow into the princess's boat which scared her so much she agreed to marry him the dragon king then drained the kingdom flooded as a wedding gift and named it campuccia the
+has been dominated by the figure of a man, noredom, a man whose professional career reads like a work of fiction king then prince prime minister then film director king again and now king father when you are in power for too long you become corrupt you become a dictator now corruption and human rights abuses have become So endemic in Cambodia that they threaten to undermine the renaissance of a country that was once Southeast Asia's greatest civilization, the monarchy in Cambodia has lasted more than a thousand years, surviving against the greatest odds, from foreign invasions to colonialism. , raw hearts and the communist revolution, legend says that Cambodia was formed by the marriage of an Indian Brahmana and a Cambodian princess whose father was a dragon king.

 the curious history of cambodia s beloved kings asia s monarchies real royalty